narenmanoharan/Effective-Java-to-Kotlin/readme.md

 This pattern is used when designing classes whose constructors may have more than a handful of parameters.
 They also simulate the behavior of named optional parameters which are available in Kotlin.

-In most cases you don't need to use builders in Kotlin because we have default and named arguments.
-But, it is nice to have.
+In most cases you don't need to use builders in Kotlin since we have default and named arguments.
+But it is nice to have.

 **[Code available here](https://github.com/narenkmanoharan/Effective-Kotlin/blob/master/src/main/kotlin/Vacation.kt)**